Rosmarinus officinalis L.

 Rosemary is an aromatic member of the mint family native to the Mediterranean region where it is utilized as a treasured culinary spice.
 It is a flowering evergreen, producing thin, needle-like leaves.
 Rosemary plants are commonly cultivated and easily grown in many household gardens.
 They can grow prolifically and prefer full sun and well-drained soil, but can also thrive in pots on the windowsill.

 Teas and tinctures, however it is most popularly used in cooking.

 Rosemary adds a delightful flavor to cuisine all across the world.
 The younger leaves are preferred for a sweeter flavor, standing up well to cooking, even at high temperatures.
 The smell of rosemary is piney and fresh; familiar but also distinctive.
 It is baked into breads and crackers, and is classically used as a rub for pork and lamb.

-Rosemary leaves and essential oil are used in herbal medicine.
-Food manufacturers add rosemary to meats and sauces as an antioxidant and stabilizer.
+Rosemary leaves are used in herbal medicine and are often employed as an aid to support overall cognitive health.* Food manufacturers add rosemary to meats and sauces as an antioxidant and stabilizer.
 The herb is also used to make liqueurs, such as Benedictine and Danziger Goldwasser.